Ranking Structure

 Number per division: One

-Description: Co division leaders are given to the section leaders that shows outstanding leadership skills and commitment to the division and to EGS as a whole.
-Co division leaders are the “right hand man” to the division leader.
+Description: Co-division leaders are given to the section leaders that show outstanding leadership skills and commitment to the division and to EGS as a whole.
+Co-division leaders are the “right hand man” to the division leader.
 They are to help oversee the day-to-day operations within their division.
-Requirements:

-1. Must have been in EGS for at least twenty two weeks.
+1. Been in EGS for at least twenty two weeks.

-2. Must have been in good standing as a section leader for at least three weeks.
+2. Been in good standing as a section leader for at least three weeks.

-3. Must have the time commitment to help run a division.
+3. Have the time commitment to help run a division.

-4. Must have completed the course given by the education department for co division leader.
+4. Completed the course given by the education department for co-division leaders.

-5. Can be appointed by the division leader, but the director assigned to the division must approve and promote.
+5. Can be appointed by the division leader, but the director assigned to the division or higher must approve and promote.

-7. Must be promoted from section leader to co division leader by the director assigned to the division or higher.
+6. Must be promoted from section leader to co-division leader by the director assigned to the division or higher.

 Duties: